GiorgiUbiria/bachelors-thesis/back/README.md

 # Bachelor Backend API

 A Go-based REST API using Fiber v3 framework for the Bachelor project.
-This API provides endpoints for user management, product catalog, cart operations, and analytics.
+This API provides endpoints for user management, product catalog, cart operations, analytics, and advanced request analysis with ML integration.

 ## 🚀 Quick Start